 - honor (n.)

-- c.1200, "glory, renown, fame earned," from Anglo-French honour, Old French honor (Modern French honneur), from Latin honorem (nominative honos, later honor) "honor, dignity, office, reputation," of unknown origin.
-Till 17c., honour and honor were equally frequent; the former now preferred in England, the latter in U.S. by influence of Noah Webster's spelling reforms.
-Meaning "a woman's chastity" first attested late 14c.
-Honors "distinction in scholarship" attested by 1782.
+- c.
+1200, onur, "glory, renown, fame earned," from Anglo-French honour, Old French onor, honor "honor, dignity, distinction, position; victory, triumph" (Modern French honneur), from Latin honorem (nominative honos, the form used by Cicero, but later honor) "honor, dignity, office, reputation," of unknown origin.
+In Middle English, it also could mean "splendor, beauty; excellence."
+Until 17c., honour and honor were equally frequent; the former now preferred in England, the latter in U.S. by influence of Noah Webster.
+Meaning "feminine purity, a woman's chastity" first attested late 14c.
 Honor roll in the scholastic sense attested by 1872.
-To do the honors (1650s) originally meant the customary civilities and courtesies at a public entertainment, etc.

 - honor (v.)

-- mid-13c., honuren, "to do honor to," from Old French honorer, from Latin honorare, from honor (see honor (n.)).
-In the commercial sense of "accept a bill due, etc.," it is recorded from 1706.
+- mid-13c., honuren, "to do honor to, show respect to," from Old French onorer, honorer "respect, esteem, revere; welcome; present" (someone with something), from Latin honorare "to honor," from honor "honor, dignity, office, reputation" (see honor (n.)).
+From c.
+1300 as "confer honors on."
+From c.
+1300 as "to respect, follow" (teachings, etc.).
+In the commercial sense of "accept a bill due, etc.," it is recorded from 1706, via the notion of "perform a duty of respect toward."
 Related: Honored; honoring.

 A custom more honoured in the breach than the observance.
 Whoever will look up the passage (Hamlet I. iv.
 16) will see that it means, beyond a doubt, a custom that one deserves more honour for breaking than for keeping: but it is often quoted in the wrong & very different sense of a dead letter or rule more often broken than kept.
 [Fowler]